Courtland Sutton Player Prop Bets for NFL Week 17 | Denver vs. Los Angeles 1/2/2022

 Season Stats

-- Sutton has seen the ball thrown his way 10 times in the red zone this season, 17.5% of his team's 57 red zone pass attempts.
+- Sutton (10 red zone targets) has been the recipient of 17.5% of his team's 57 red zone pass attempts.

-- The Broncos, who rank 23rd in the NFL in points scored, have attempted a pass 55.0% of the time while running the football 45.0% of the time.
+- The Broncos have run 55.0% passing plays and 45.0% rushing plays this season.
+They rank 23rd in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Sutton's matchup with the Chargers.